outdreamer/build-a-cure/docs/notes/ml_notes.md

+- apply useful structures like 'alternative routes' to the ml network problem space by substituting other useful functions that accomplish the same intent

+	- example: rather than 'feature reduction', apply 'compression' which also has a high input/output ratio, but retains the input info, which is an important input of other functions eventually applied to the output

+	- example of injecting structures of relevance like certainty structures into ml neural networks
+		- example of injecting structures of 'obviousness' into a network would be highlighting features manually during pre-processing

+	- example of how to identify protein-folding as an important variable in illness: structures of variance (high-variation) and structures of relevance (adjacent to the processes used by various illnesses)

-"For the CNN-based classifier they observe that units associated with objects and parts emerge in later layers, while earlier layers are largely associated with colours.
+- "For the CNN-based classifier they observe that units associated with objects and parts emerge in later layers, while earlier layers are largely associated with colours.
 For the generator network, on the other hand, object/part neurons can be found more frequently in earlier layers, while the later layers focus on colors."
 	- https://towardsdatascience.com/four-deep-learning-papers-to-read-in-august-2021-7d98385a378d

 - for a cnn, the feature causation moves from adjacently identifiable features (colors being an attribute found in every pixel/feature) to absolutely identifiable features (larger features like objects being identifiable with features representing larger sections)